-CLB’s own Steve Dickinson has just returned from the annual China Maritime Law Conference, made up mostly of China’s leading maritime lawyers.
+CLB’s own Steve Dickinson has just returned from the annual China Maritime Law Conference, made up mostly of Asian international maritime lawyers.
 This year’s conference was in Wuhan.

 Steve reports as follows after the first day: